dotrosedotnet/tic-tac-toe-for-recurse-center/README.md

 My curious tic tac toe implementation (aspirationally) includes:

+- [x] a TUI
+  - [x] controllable by WASD, vi bindings, and arrows
+  - [ ] current player and win-state indicators
 - [x] square grid of variable size
-  - [ ] size stipulated by command argument
+  - [ ] size stipulated by command argument (presently in global variable)
 - [x] rules which follow the size of the grid
+- [ ] variable player quantity
-- [ ] more than two players
+  - [ ] stipulated by command argument

+## Urgent TODO

+- map curses window grid onto game grid, so that each square has its' own coordinate
+  - this will make win-states calculable
+- win-states lol
+- putting down moves!

+## what I'm presently distracted by

+- making the cursor fill the whole square, which is a retained mode PITA